jeffreycarlson/openrtb/extensions/community_extensions/skadnetwork.md

 1. Add the ad network’s ID to its Info.plist
 2. Update Info.plist with new entries added to the SSP/SDK publicly hosted lists when publishing new app versions to the App Store

-Publishers/source app’s responsibilities are to:
-1. Add the ad network’s ID to its Info.plist
-2. Update Info.plist with new entries added to the SSP/SDK publicly hosted lists when publishing new app versions to the App Store

 ### Regulatory Guidance

 OpenRTB implementations will need to ensure compliance on every transaction with all applicable regional legislation.